 Tax Counseling for the Elderly

-Tax Counseling for the Elderly, or TCE, is available to individuals age 60 and older.
+Tax Counseling for the Elderly, or TCE, is available to individuals aged 60 and older.
 The program offers tax preparation and counseling services from IRS-certified volunteers.
-TCE is partially funded by IRS grants, which partners with local non-profits to train volunteers to help senior citizens with their tax returns.
+TCE is partially funded by IRS grants, which partner with local non-profits to train volunteers to help senior citizens with their tax returns.
 You can find a TCE location and learn more about the program by calling 888-227-7669 toll-free.